San Antonio Spurs: 2023–2024: Wemby's arrival and historic rookie year

+2024–2025

+During the following off-season, the Spurs signed veterans Chris Paul and Harrison Barnes.
+They also drafted Stephon Castle and Rob Dillingham, although Dillingham was later traded away to the Minnesota Timberwolves.
+Near the start of the season, Gregg Popovich was announced indefinitely out for the season due to health issues and was replaced by Mitch Johnson.
+A few days before the trade deadline, the Spurs acquired All-Star point guard De'Aaron Fox as part of a three-team deal with the Chicago Bulls and the Sacramento Kings.
+After 46 games, Wembanyama was announced to miss the rest of the season due to blood clots.
+Following the season, Castle was named Rookie of the Year.
+On May 2, 2025, Popovich announced that he would step down as the head coach but remain president of basketball operations.
+Mitch Johnson was named the team's permanent head coach.

 Rivalries

 Los Angeles Lakers

 From 1999 to 2004, the rivalry between the Spurs and the Los Angeles Lakers was considered the NBA's best.
 The two teams met in the playoffs five times in six seasons, and one of the two teams advanced to the NBA Finals every year from 1999 to 2005.

 Dallas Mavericks

 The rivalry between the San Antonio Spurs and the Dallas Mavericks features two teams with Dallas roots.
 The Mavericks were swept in the 2012–13 season by the Spurs for the first time since the 1998 season, Tim Duncan's rookie season.
 In their last matchup of the season, San Antonio escaped with a 95–94 victory over Dallas when a Vince Carter attempt bounced off the rim at the buzzer.
 With that win, the Spurs clinched a playoff spot for a 16th straight season.
 San Antonio also reached 50 wins for a 14th consecutive season, the longest streak in NBA history.